soudersmax/search_comparisons/readme.md

 Running search_compare will:

-    1. Take user input to generate a random list of integers
+    1. Take user input to generate a random list of integers or strings
     2. Run and time each type of search automatically